 However, those skills evaporate in a short while if not maintained.
 And, I still have many opportunities to embarrass myself as many of my buyers speak only Spanish and would prefer to speak to me in THEIR main language, not mine.

 So, one of my priorities is to stay fluent.
 And, not only fluent, but literate.

 HERE IS HOW I MAINTAIN MY FLUENCY IN SPANISH

 We need comprehensible input just like our students do.
 Reading, my favorite pastime, is a reward as well as a fulfillment of a goal.
 There is never a shortage of good books and I have read many notable ones.

-Here is a list of books I have read that I highly recommend:
+Here is a list of books I have read that I highly recommend for Spanish:

 - Amante japonés by Isabel Allende

 - Retrato en Sepia by Isabel Allende

 - El tiempo entre costuras by María Dueñas (Read it twice and was spell-bound both times.
 SO well written!)

 I have read Senderos fronterizos five times, and each time, I am so moved I never fail to shed a tear or two.
 My students loved it, too.
 It’s a wonderful read for Spanish Four or AP Students.
 If you would like to assign it, here are all the vocabulary and quizzes you will need to teach it.
 Senderos fronterizos Vocabulary and Quizzes